ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/properties/Revert_to_the_NORMAL_template.md

 ## To revert to the NORMAL template...

-1Close EmbroideryStudio.
+1. Close EmbroideryStudio.

-2Click the MS Windows® Start button and navigate to the Wilcom EmbroideryStudio group.
+2. Click the MS Windows® Start button and navigate to the Wilcom EmbroideryStudio group.

-3Select Revert.
+3. Select Revert.
 The Revert to Factory Settings dialog opens.

 ![properties00071.png](assets/properties00071.png)

-4Select the Templates checkbox and click OK.
+4. Select the Templates checkbox and click OK.
 The original settings for the NORMAL template are restored.